thementalgoose/android-cmai/README.md

 <img src="http://i.imgur.com/sy8vEtv.png" width="260" height="480"/>
 <img src="http://i.imgur.com/nYHi8LG.png" width="260" height="480"/>

-This application is available for download <a href="http://forum.xda-developers.com/android/apps-games/app-cm-app-installer-t2959922">here</a>
+This application is available for download <a href="http://forum.xda-developers.com/android/apps-games/app-cm-app-installer-t2959922">here from XDA</a> (<a href="http://forum.xda-developers.com/attachment.php?attachmentid=3508667&d=1453310949">Direct Link</a>)

 Disclaimer: I do not take responsibility for any damage to your system that this does.
 Use at your own risk.
 The application if you are not rooted will only attempt to install apps that aren't malicious, so shouldn't cause any issues.
 Note if you use the root method you could irreversibly lose the application (even though a backup is made!)